CodosaurusLLC/CodosaurusLLC.github.io/advice.md

 as follows:

 - Hour:&nbsp;
-  We discuss it alone,
-  remotely,
-  for one hour,
-  and you get no report.&nbsp;
+  We (you and I) discuss it alone, remotely, for one hour, and you get no report.&nbsp;
-  This costs $499 for the first hour, and $399 for each further hour.
+  This costs $498.

 - Day:&nbsp;
   Mainly, we discuss it
-  over the course of a work-day, in several stretches.&nbsp;
+  over the course of a work-day, in several stretches, and within a week, you get a fairly _brief_ report with recommendations.&nbsp;
   In this case "we" means
   myself plus you,
   _or_ another person you designate
   (who may be different per stretch), or both.&nbsp;
   You may also have me attend some _meetings_.&nbsp;
-  Within a week, you get a brief report with recommendations.&nbsp;
-  This costs $4,999 for the first day, and $3,999 for each further day.&nbsp;
-  (For the duration of the COVID pandemic, this is remote-only.&nbsp;
-  When COVID is no more,
-  I could come to your office,
-  but you'd also have to pay my travel expenses, and all travel-related time would count towards the time spent.)
+  This costs $3,998,
+  plus travel expenses,
+  and travel time counts.

 - Week:&nbsp;
   As above,